nominetresearch/microbit-networking-book/groupcommunication/groupcommunication.md

 Extended activity
 -----------------

+!!! attention "Exercise 1"
-1. How easy or difficult would it be if micro:bits could create groups automatically themselves?
+	How easy or difficult would it be if micro:bits could create groups automatically themselves?
 How would they pick a group ID?
 How would they make sure nobody else had that number?
 Would broadcast be useful?
 Discuss with your teammates.

+!!! attention "Exercise 2"
-2. Can a micro:bit be part of two groups or more?
+	Can a micro:bit be part of two groups or more?
 How would you program your micro:bit to do that?

 Problems
 --------